cloudmesh/cloudmesh-secchi/README.md

 ```

 This command fails if filesize of video is more than 500MB.
-If fails, [--setfilelimit=100] can be used to increase file size limit and upload
+If fails, [--setfilelimit=800] can be used to increase file size limit(in MB) and upload
 video.

 ```